enr/grails-testapps/README.md

 - run scripts registered in the configuration for the given app

 - copy `testapps/` directory contents to the apps root directory:
-  `all/` directory contents are copied into every app, other directories are copied in the app named after the directory overriding the `all/` files.
+  `all/` directory contents are copied into every app defined in the testapps file, other directories are copied in the app named after the directory overriding the `all/` files.

 Create apps with different Grails versions